 A dedicated public servant, Mark Nagales is an experienced community leader and has been helping everyday citizens for over a decade.
-Now Mark will bring this experience to South San Francisco’s City Council, serving the community that he loves.
 His background includes:

 Congressional Aide for Congresswoman Jackie Speier for 10 years (2008-2018), working on issues related to Veterans, Social Security, Education, and Medicare.
 In the last six years, Congresswoman Speier’s office has recovered over $5 million in veteran’s benefits through Mark’s advocacy.